-We understand that there is a lot of information to navigate and consider before you can feel confident enough to buy a business.
+We understand that there is a lot of information to consider when buying a business, so, we’ve summarised everything you need to know in this guide.

 When you buy a house, you go to an estate agent.